Click to set custom HTML

 PRAYER REQUESTS: Funding for needed projects at the school.
 For Bishop Allen as he faces many challenges for self-sufficiency and growth.
 For peace amid the current turmoil and protests.

 As I continue to serve in faith, I bid your prayers for more supporters, prayerfully and financially, to walk alongside me in Honduras.
-Serving at the school, I am not financially supported by the Diocese or the school.
-Thanks to generous giving, I am now only short $525 to meet expenses until school ends in June.
+Serving here, I am not financially supported by the Diocese.
+I live solely on the generosity of others.

 If you feel led to walk alongside me financially, the tax deductible giving link is located at http://chasinggod.org/giving/ and click on the Give Now button.
 Select “General Fund” from the dropdown option.
 If you prefer to mail a check, please make it in the name of and sent to: Running For Him 24-7 Ministries, 255 Pleasant Dr, Aliquippa, PA 15001 and include a separate note that it is for my ministry (David Ledwitz 43025).
 Please email if you have any questions.

 Faithfully, your brother in Christ,